sxqib/ChatGPT-with-Plugins/README.md

-## Note: Curently, ai4all is not working, I recommend using another API provider such as [NovaAI](https://discord.gg/2cqdGTSGtB)

 # ChatGPT with Plugins

 ChatGPT with Plugins is an open source chat UI with plugins access.
 It utilizes the chatbot-ui as the base UI.